cosanlab/PGG_meteor/Logic.md

-## Experiment Logic
+# Experiment Logic

-###Current todos
+##Current todos
-- Use session variables about time on each page, that auto makes a meteor call for the player
+- Use session variables about time on each page, that auto makes a meteor call for the player if they take too long
+- Game states in db:
+    + assignment (initially only)
+    + pChoose (click then)
+    + pDisp (auto advance then)
+    + pSendMess1 (click then)
+    + pReceiveMess1 (auto advance then)
+    + pSendMess2 (click then)
+    + pReceiveMess2 (auto advance then)
+    + gOut (auto advance, next round)
+- Finish core game logic with embedded templates approach
+    + aesthetics of neighbors contributions - YOU WERE HERE
+    + Limit communication in message templates to 140 chars (text area char limit counter)

 ###Assigner
 - ~~Is user associate with an experiment?~~